The 8 Best Knee Compression Sleeves for Injury Prevention, Recovery, and Support

 Up until recently, I was lucky enough to have never experienced any knee issues.
 I went about my life happily hiking, running, squatting, and jumping, giving no thought to my healthy ligaments and tendons.
 Then, one day after a multi-peak hike when I came down hard on a rock, that all changed—and now, I have to constantly think about my knee health.
 As it turns out, I'm not alone.
-Knees are one of the most easily injured joints in the body, and knee problems can range from mildly inconvenient to completely debilitating.
+The knees are one of the most easily injured joints in the body, and knee problems can range from mildly inconvenient to completely debilitating.
 Whether your knee ailments are caused by biomechanics (I, for example, was told I have tilted knee caps), an injury, or natural wear-and-tear over time due to age, it doesn't make the pain, swelling, instability, and stiffness any easier to deal with.

 RELATED: The Best Running Shoes for Bad Knees

-Depending where your knee pain is on the spectrum, your course of action will be quite different (and should always be made under the guidance of your doctor).
+Depending on where your knee pain is on the spectrum, your course of action will be quite different (and should always be made under the guidance of your doctor).
 To prevent injury and treat mild to moderate pain, knee compression sleeves are an excellent option.
-Compression garments, when worn during exercise, have been shown to increase oxygen flow to the muscle tissue and decrease recovery time post-activity, according to a 2012 study published in the Journal of Strength and Conditioning Research.
+Compression garments, when worn during exercise, have been shown to increase oxygen flow to the muscle tissue and decrease recovery time post-activity, according to a 2019 study published in the Journal of Strength and Conditioning Research.

 What's more, knee compression sleeves can be effective in knee rehabilitation after injuries, such as ACL surgery, by helping with everything from balance control to joint stabilization for injury prevention.
 And, according to a 2017 study in Arthritis Research & Therapy, they've also been reported to help alleviate the pain, stiffness, and joint instability often associated with arthritis.
 The takeaway?
 If you've ever had knee problems of any kind or want to prevent the possibility of a knee injury—especially during intense activity—it's a good idea to have a compression sleeve on hand.